dCO2/rococo/_posts/2022-08-17-project-mnemosyne.md

 - Did I achieve that want?
   - Well, now I know that there is an important difference between recall and [speed of recall]().
 I initially hoped that using Anki could help me not just "remember" things but also remember things _fast_.
 Perhaps a better word is recall.
 I wanted to be able to _recall_ things fast.
 So that I could look at, say, the title of a leetcode question and quickly remember what was being asked and the various solutions that can be implemented.
 And a test of "quickly remembering" is if I can state the problem out loud fluently without having to think too hard--i.e., trying to reimagine what the problem and solution must've been about.
   - Yes, there were a few successes, but I find that this 'speed of recall' is probably difficult to improve?
 It seems like it's an inherent quality of your natural memory?
 I'm not so sure.
 - It is also sometimes difficult to keep up with the daily work that has to go into review sessions especially when you are busy with other things.
+This makes you lazy.
+So, you don't use Anki to fulfill its function.
+See [Anki Laziness](/2022/09/02/anki-laziness).

 ## 5. Miscellaneous notes
 - [Getting started with Anki - the bare minimum](/2022/08/31/getting-started-with-anki)